HsiangHung/Machine_Learning_Note/Clustering/DBSCAN/README.md

 ## Validation of Brutal Searching Epsilon in DBSCAN

-Validation to choose epsilon in DBSSCAN. [[Davoud Moulavi et al.]][Density-Based Clustering Validation]
+Validation to choose epsilon in DBSCAN. [[Davoud Moulavi et al.]][Density-Based Clustering Validation]

 In the following case, the data variance along the first principal component occurs on different classes.
 Therefore, after PCA, the first principal component is useful for classification.